PHP Version and Upgrade Guide

 When it comes to security and speed, upgrading PHP versions is a straightforward and invaluable way to “Press Ahead” of the competition.
 To help with this process, WP Engine has created a PHP Test Driver to preview their site on a new PHP version.
 Once that compatibility check is complete, you can simply select your desired PHP version with the PHP Selector tool.
 No migration required.
 It’s as simple as that!

 PHP is a flexible web development language that WordPress, and many other web platforms, run on.
 PHP is managed by a third party team of developers from around the world who maintain, update and correct the language in stable version releases.
 Upgrading PHP is a lot like updating plugins or themes; it makes the site perform better and run more securely.

 Each PHP version is supported for 2 years after the initial release date, to receive improvements, bug fixes and security patches.
 After those first 2 years a PHP version will only receive critical security updates, as-needed.
 After 3 years, the PHP version is deprecated and no longer receives updates, making it not supported and insecure.

 At WP Engine we want you to have the fastest and most secure WordPress hosting experience.
 One of the most easily changed factors to improve your site’s performance and security is the PHP version.

 For example, in upgrading a website on WP Engine from PHP 5.6 to 7.2 we saw speed improvements of up to 40%.
-From 7.2 to 7.3 we’ve seen as much as 15% faster page transaction times.
-Now, with 7.4, we have seen around 10% performance improvement after upgrading.
+From 7.2 to 7.3 we saw as much as 15% faster page transaction times.
+With 7.4, we have seen around 10% performance improvement after upgrading.